 Movies

 Weird/indie/rare films are something I tried to get into in the past and failed.
 I knew there were movie lovers on MB, and I feel lucky I stumbled upon Chris Campbell’s presentation.
-Chris uses letterboxd is a movies professional, and listening to him about the benefits of letterboxd sold me within a minute.
+Chris uses letterboxd is a movie professional, and listening to him about the benefits of letterboxd sold me within a minute.
 I had a profile on letterboxd I haven’t really used, but I intend to fix this now.

 Letterboxd calls itself “a global social network for grass-roots film discussion and discovery.”
 It’s a free service that offers a clean browsing experience (almost no ads) and a lot of information.
 And yes, it also comes with an RSS feed.

-Seems like I have a couple of movies to catch up on…!
+It seems like I have a couple of movies to catch up on…!

 When I joined MB, I was looking for a place to save me time messing around with Hugo.
 But MB proved to be more than a blogging solution.
 It’s a community of passionate individuals with similar interests to mine.
 The true value of this place is the interaction with the community, something I learn to appreciate a bit more every day.